Katasumi and 4444444444

-Katasumi (片隅; In a Corner) and 4444444444 (Ten Fours) are two 1998 short Japanese horror films both directed by Takashi Shimizu, forerunners to the Ju-On franchise.
+Katasumi (Note: 片隅, In a Corner) and 4444444444 (Note: Ten Fours) are two 1998 Japanese short horror films written and directed by Takashi Shimizu.
+The films are known for spawning Shimizu's horror franchise Ju-On, which was in turn adapted into the American horror franchise The Grudge.

 Plots

-Scratch 1: Katasumi
+Katasumi

-Two schoolgirls, Hisayo Yoshida and Kanna Murakami, have the task of caring for and feeding their school's pet rabbits.
+Two schoolgirls, Hisayo Yoshida and Kanna Murakami, are tasked with caring for the school's pet rabbits.
 They are sweeping out the cages and feeding the rabbits when Kanna suddenly cuts her hand.
-Hisayo leaves her to go into the school and fetch a bandage.
-When she returns, Kanna is nowhere to be found, the rabbit cages are empty, and bits of blood and fur are strewn about.
-Hisayo then sees something that looks like a woman (Kayako Saeki) crawling towards her from the far side of the rabbit enclosure.
-As she backs into a corner, she finds the body of Kanna amongst the debris.
-She holds a trowel up defensively in front of herself while Kayako closes in upon her.
-Kanna then moves her bloody head and looks on as the frightened Hisayo cowers in the corner and waits.
-The screen fades to black and Hisayo's fate is left ambiguous.
+Hisayo leaves to fetch a bandage for Kanna.
+When she returns, Kanna is nowhere to be found, the rabbit cages are empty, and blood and fur is strewn about.
+Hisayo then sees a creature that looks like a woman (Note: Named as Kayako Saeki in later films.) crawling towards her from the far side of the rabbit enclosure.
+As she backs into a corner, she finds Kanna's corpse amongst the debris.
+She brandishes a trowel at the woman, who closes in on her.
+Kanna then moves her bloodied head and watches as Hisayo cowers in the corner.
+The screen fades to black with Hisayo's fate left ambiguous.

 4444444444

-4444444444 opens with a young man (revealed to be named Tsuyoshi Murakami in the first Ju-on film) riding his bicycle home.
-As he rounds a corner in front of an apparently abandoned house, he begins to hear a cell phone ringing, though he cannot see it.
-He hunts through a garbage pile next to the darkened entrance to the building, finding the phone after several rings.
-Upon closer examination, the phone is displaying an incoming call from the number 4444444444 (the number "4" is symbolic of bad luck in many East Asian cultures, a phenomenon that is known as tetraphobia).
-Tsuyoshi answers the phone only to hear rasping, cat-like sounds issue from the earpiece.
-After unsuccessfully attempting to communicate with the unknown caller, he hangs up.
+A young man (Note: Named as Tsuyoshi Murakami in later films.) rides his bicycle home.
+As he rounds a corner in front of an apparently abandoned house, he hears a phone ringing, but cannot see it.
+He looks through a garbage pile next to the darkened entrance of the building, finding the phone after several rings.
+The phone displays an incoming call from the number 4444444444.
+(Note: Assumed to be referencing the widespread East Asian superstition that the number 4 is an omen of death or bad luck.)
+The man answers the phone only to hear rasping, cat-like sounds from the other end.
+After attempting to communicate with the caller, he hangs up.

-Seconds later, the phone rings again, and again he answers.
-Tsuyoshi is getting frustrated at this point, and begins to look a little worried, as though someone might be playing a joke on him.
-As he sits on the steps in front of the deserted house, he continues to try to identify the caller.
-Looking around nervously, he asks, "Are you...
-Watching me?"
-Suddenly, a voice replies, "I am", though it does not come from the phone.
-Tsuyoshi turns slowly to see a pale boy (Toshio) beside him, drumming white fingers on his knees.
-Tsuyoshi looks startled, and the camera lingers on Toshio for a moment before zooming in quickly while he opens his mouth in a cat-like scream as a black tar-like substance drips from it.
+Seconds later, the phone rings again, and the man answers.
+He gets frustrated and begins to believe he is being pranked.
+As he sits on the steps in front of the deserted house, he continues his attempts to identify the caller.
+Looking around nervously, he asks, "Are you... watching me?"
+A voice replies, "I am."
+The voice does not come from the phone.
+The man slowly turns around to see a pale young boy (Note: Named as Toshio Saeki in later films.) beside him, drumming his fingers on his knees.
+The man looks startled and the camera lingers on the boy for a moment before zooming in quickly, as the boy opens his mouth to emit a cat-like scream while a black tar-like substance oozes from his lips.